dmx-systems/dmx-documentation/docs/user.rst

     :width: 250

 The context menu indicates whether you have write permission for an item or not.
-If the term "Edit" is grayed out, you do not have write permission on the selected item.
+If the terms "Edit" and "Delete" are grayed out, you do not have write permission on the selected item.

 .. image:: _static/context-menu-no-permission.png
     :width: 250